 Perhaps the speaker is simply sharing a dream she had about her lover to him.
 Plath’s diction here is also worth mentioning.
 She uses the word “insane,” and a “mad girl” has apparently written the poem.
 Many believe Plath is writing about her own battle with depression in this poem.
 Perhaps the title is simply referring to the madness that takes over once love—and lost love—have settled in.

 Destruction returns in the fourth stanza.
 This stanza seems to insinuate that all is completely lost.
 Reality has set in, and the speaker has realized that her lover is never coming back.

-This thought leads directly into the fifth stanza.
-Essentially, the speaker is telling her former lover that she imagined he would come back because he said he would, yet so much time has passed that she realizes he will not be returning.
+This thought leads directly to the fifth stanza.
+Essentially, the speaker is telling her former lover that she imagined he would come back because he said he would.
+But, so much time has passed that she realizes he will not be returning.
 She is again forced to wonder if their love ever really existed in the first place.
 Perhaps she had felt more in their relationship than what had really been there.

 Many readers see this poem as Plath grappling with her depression, and just two years after writing this piece, Plath attempted suicide for the first time.
 She took her mother’s sleeping pills and hid in a crawl space, where she lay for three days.
-Plath seemed to have no respite from her depression, attempting suicide several more times before successfully ending her life on February 11, 1963.
+Plath seemed to have no respite from her depression.
+She attempted suicide several times before successfully ending her life on February 11, 1963.
 As stated earlier, however, Plath was very much a typical college girl who was obsessed with finding love.
-Many choose to see this poem as something not so dark and psychological, seeing the poem instead as a look into what happens to a person when the one they love does not seem to love them in return.
+Many choose to see this poem as something not so dark and psychological.
+Rather, as what happens when the one they love does not love them in return.